JetBrains Rider's solution-wide analysis enables two related but distinct features:

-If you turn the solution-wide analysis off and then decide to turn it on again, JetBrains Rider will have to repeat some of the initial calculations, which may be time-consuming.
-To avoid this, you can pause and resume the solution-wide analysis instead.
+If you turn solution-wide analysis off and then decide to turn it on again, JetBrains Rider will have to repeat some of the initial calculations, which may be time-consuming.
+To avoid this, you can pause and resume solution-wide analysis instead.

 Pause and resume solution-wide analysis

-Click on the circle indicator in the right corner of the status bar and then choose Pause Analysis or Continue Analysis in the context menu.
+Click the analysis indicator in of the status bar and then choose Pause Analysis or Continue Analysis in the context menu.

 Ignore errors/warnings in solution

 At some stage of your solution development, you may have too many errors/warnings known to you.
 JetBrains Rider allows you to flexibly ignore some errors or error-containing files and not include them into solution-wide analysis results.

 Such items will be hidden from the error list in the All Solution Files tab of the Problems tool window Alt+6 and they will not affect the state of the status bar indicator.
 When necessary, you can stop ignoring these items to display them.

 In the All Solution Files tab of the Problems tool window Alt+6 select a discovered problem or, if you want to ignore all issues in a specific file, select this file.

-To view the ignored errors/warnings, click Show Ignored errors/warnings on the toolbar and then click Ignored Items — you will see all errors/warnings in the solution, the ignored items are shown as crossed out.
+To view the ignored errors/warnings, click on the toolbar and then click Ignored Items — you will see all errors/warnings in the solution, the ignored items are shown as crossed out.
 Even if you choose to display ignored items in the list, they will not affect the status bar indicator.